‘Superb and hugely entertaining’ - Outlaws of the Sun

-This setup allows for an intensely diverse pool of sound on any one of their releases, perhaps most notably on 2018’s Soma Holiday [APF009].
-Only on a Trevor’s Head album could you transition between the old school, dirty punk feel of ‘Billion Dolar Fart’ to the hauntingly beautiful ‘Ghost’.
+This setup allowed for an intensely diverse pool of sound on any one of their releases, perhaps most notably on 2018’s Soma Holiday [APF009].
+Only on a Trevor’s Head album could you transition between the old school, dirty punk feel of ‘Billion Dollar Fart’ to the hauntingly beautiful ‘Ghost’.
 It’s a testament to the abilities of these three fine gents that they make it work.

-Having gigged relentlessly, with high points of the road being shared stages with, among others, Radio Moscow, Greenleaf and Elephant Tree, as well as appearing at Desertfest London, It’s almost mouthwatering to imagine what they’ll try their hand at by the time another album hits.
+Having gigged relentlessly, with high points on the road being shared stages with, among others, Mondo Generator, Nebula, Colour Haze, Radio Moscow, Greenleaf and Elephant Tree, as well as appearing at Desertfest London, Trevor’s Head are primed and ready to release their next album, A View From Below, through APF Records in May 2023.

-- Aaron Strachan - bass, vocals, percussion, gliss
+- Aaron Strachan - bass, synth and vocals

-- Matt Ainsworth - drums, vocals, keys & synths, flute, percussion
+- Matt Ainsworth - drums, synth, flute and vocals

 A View From Below